How QR Menus Work: Complete Restaurant Guide

 How secure is it?

 The menu page is publicly accessible as read-only: guests can't change dishes or prices.
 Menu management is only available through the owner's authenticated account.
+The QR code itself is just a link — it has no special access privileges.

 What if the menu changes while the restaurant is open?

 Updates go live instantly.
 A guest who opens the page a minute after a change will already see the latest information.
+This is useful for hiding dishes that sell out during service — something that requires crossing out or reprinting with a paper menu.

 Can one QR code cover multiple rooms or locations?

 Each establishment gets its own unique QR code.
 If you have multiple locations, create a separate establishment for each one in Scan'n'plate.
+If you have multiple sections of the same venue (terrace vs. inside), you can create separate menus within the same establishment and generate different QR codes for each.

 Do guests need to create an account to view the menu?

 No. The menu is publicly accessible — no registration, no login, no app.
 Guests just scan and browse.
+This is one of the key differences from ordering apps, which require signup before a guest can see the menu.

 | Feature | POS System | QR Menu |